Frequently Asked Questions

 Are international students eligible to apply to the Purdue Veterinary Medicine DVM program?

 - Yes.
 International applicants meet the same requirements as all other applicants with the exception of the standardized test.
 If you are from an English speaking country, you will take the Graduate Record Exam (GRE).
-If you are from a non-English speaking country, you will need to complete the TOEFEL exam.
+If you are from a non-English speaking country, you will need to complete the TOEFEL exam and the GRE.

 - Academic transcripts from international schools must be submitted to one of the organizations that evaluate international transcripts for equivalency.
 Information on these organizations can be found in the information for the VMCAS application.

 I am a non-traditional student.
 What procedure do I follow to apply?